vdbrink/vdbrink.github.io/desk/office_mood_board.md

 <em style="display:block; text-align:center">Pinterest mood board</em>
 <br>

-I'm a fan of hexagon shelves and panels, but you also have to see which products are available on the market and match together.
+I'm a fan of hexagon shelves and panels, but you also have to work with products that are actually available and fit well together.
-The moss terrarium made it in the final version!
+The moss terrarium made it into the final version!
-The clock is an AI created image but is exactly what I'm looking for, I still hope it will be in the future a real product.
+The clock is an AI-created image, but it is exactly what I'm looking for.
+I still hope it will become a real product in the future.

 <a href="images/moodboard_didnt_made_it.png">
 <img src="images/moodboard_didnt_made_it.png" alt="mood board" width="100%" />